Table of Contents

 Fifth disease is caused by parvovirus B19.
-This is not the same parvovirus that can infect dogs and cats.
-It is spread when you or your child come into contact with saliva or mucus carrying the virus.
+This isn’t the same parvovirus that can infect dogs and cats.
+It’s spread when you or your child come into contact with saliva or mucus carrying the virus.
 It can be spread by coughing, sneezing, or sharing items.
 It can also be spread through blood.
 A pregnant woman who has fifth disease could pass it to her baby.

 How is fifth disease diagnosed?

 Your doctor can usually tell if your child has fifth disease by seeing the “slapped cheek” rash.
-A blood test can be used, but it is not usually needed.
+A blood test can be used, but it’s not usually needed.

 Can fifth disease be prevented or avoided?